Should Sports Players and Teams Acknowledge the BLM Movement?

 Some people believe that kneeling to the flag bring justice and awareness to the systemic racism found in this nation and that it addresses police brutality and other oppression of minorities.
 However, this does not do much for the black community or bring any type of real benefit.
 It’s only ability is to create divide in a time when we should all stand together.

-Massimo Aguila is a sophomore in the International Baccalaureate program and is joining the CavsConnect team this school year.
-He expresses strong interests...
+Massimo Aguila is a senior in the International Baccalaureate program returning to CavsConnect for his third year.
+He expresses strong interests in medicine,...